Take Five: Fighting fires

 Britain's election is less than a month away and with the two main parties set to release their election manifestos, one thing is for sure -- both plan to spend big.

-The opposition Labour Party pledged on Friday to nationalize BT's broadband network, proposing to fund that through extra tech sector taxes.
-It has already suggested nationalizing water and utility firms, an exercise that S&PGlobal estimates could cost 160 billion pounds.
-The Conservatives, favorites to win, are also wooing voters, with the biggest public service spending increases in 15 years and plans to spend up to 3% of annual output on infrastructure -- almost double historical averages.
+The opposition Labour Party pledged on Friday to nationalise BT's broadband network, proposing to fund that through extra tech sector taxes.
+It has already suggested nationalising water and utility firms, an exercise that S&PGlobal estimates could cost 160 billion pounds.
+The Conservatives, favourites to win, are also wooing voters, with the biggest public service spending increases in 15 years and plans to spend up to 3% of annual output on infrastructure -- almost double historical averages.

 Under any election outcome, state spending looks set to rise to levels unseen since the 1970s, predicts think-tank Resolution Foundation.
 And there's only one place the government can find the money -- bond markets.
 UK public debt stands around 80% of GDP; below U.S. and Japanese levels but higher spending plus the Brexit hit to growth mean that ratio can only rise.